kubecost/cost-analyzer-helm-chart/cost-analyzer/README.md

 `tolerations` | node taints to tolerate | `[]`
 `affinity` | pod affinity | `{}`
 `kubecostProductConfigs.productKey.mountPath` | Use instead of `kubecostProductConfigs.productKey.secretname` to declare the path at which the product key file is mounted (eg. by a secrets provisioner) | `N/A`
-`kubecostFrontend.api.fqdn` | Customize the upstream api FQDN | `kubecost-api.kubecost.svc.cluster.local:9001`
-`kubecostFrontend.model.fqdn` | Customize the upstream model FQDN | `kubecost-model.kubecost.svc.cluster.local:9003`
-`clusterController.fqdn` | Customize the upstream cluster controller FQDN | `kubecost-cluster-controller.kubecost.svc.cluster.local:9731`
+`kubecostFrontend.api.fqdn` | Customize the upstream api FQDN | `computed in terms of the service name and namespace` `kubecostFrontend.model.fqdn` | Customize the upstream model FQDN | `computed in terms of the service name and namespace` `clusterController.fqdn` | Customize the upstream cluster controller FQDN | `computed in terms of the service name and namespace`